RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

   expire: 100
 ```

-#### The keyspace section
+#### The redis section

-This section describes the Redis keyspace pattern and job type:
+This section describes the Redis key-pattern and job type:

-- The `pattern` attribute that would trigger the read-through job.
+- The `key_pattern` attribute for the key-pattern that would trigger the read-through job.
 - The `trigger` attribute: indicates it is a read-through and not a write-behind job, using the `read-through` value.

 #### The keys section